Assessing Algorithmic Fairness with Unobserved Protected Class Using Data Combination: Introduction

-For regulated decisions, there are two major legal theories of discrimination: \begin{itemize} \item Disparate treatment \citep{Zimmer1996aa}: informally, intentionally treating an individual differently on the basis of membership in a protected class; and \item Disparate impact \citep{Rutherglen:1987aa}: informally, adversely affecting members of one protected class more than another even if by an ostensibly neutral policy. \end{itemize} Thus, prescriptive algorithms that do not take race, gender, or other sensitive attributes as an input may satisfy equal treatment but may still induce disparate impact \citep{Kleinberg2017}.
+For regulated decisions, there are two major legal theories of discrimination: \begin{itemize} \item Disparate treatment \citep{Zimmer1996aa}: informally, intentionally treating an individual differently on the basis of membership in a protected class; and \item Disparate impact \citep{Rutherglen:1987aa}: informally, adversely affecting members of one protected class more than another even if by an ostensibly neutral policy. \end{itemize} Thus, even prescriptive algorithms that do not take race, gender, or other sensitive attributes as an input may often satisfy equal treatment but may still induce disparate impact \citep{Kleinberg2017}.
 Indeed, many of the disparities found above take the form of \emph{unintended disparate impact of ostensibly class-blind prescriptive algorithms}.
-In some contexts, such as hiring, any disparate impact is prohibited, whereas in other contexts, such as lending, disparate impact is a basis for heightened scrutiny and sometimes sanction while some disparities may be justifiable as ``business necessary;'' see \cref{sec: literature}. \Cref{table:classes} summarizes the protected classes codified by two US fair lending laws: the Fair Housing Act (FHA) and Equal Credit Opportunity Act (ECOA).
+While our contextual discussion focuses on U.S. discrimination law and regulation, our methodology is a general one for assessing disparities with respect to protected class and may apply in many legal and regulatory contexts.\footnote{\edit{In the U.S., the Fair Housing Act (FHA) and Equal Credit Opportunity Act (ECOA) codify as protected attributes: age, race/ethnicity, disability, exercised rights under CCPA, familial status (household composition), gender identity, marital status (single or married), national origin, race, recipient of public assistance, religion, and/or sex.}}

-Assessing the disparate impacts of a prescriptive algorithm involves evaluating the difference in the distributions of decision outcomes received by different groups defined in terms of values of the protected class of interest and potentially some ground truth.
-For example, the \emph{demographic disparity} metric might measure the difference between the fraction of black loan applicants approved and white loan applicants approved.
-The \emph{opportunity} (or, \emph{true-positive-rate}) \emph{disparity} metric might measure this difference after restricting to non-defaulting applicants in order to account for baseline differences in business-relevant variables like income \citep{hardt2016equality}.
-(We define precisely these disparity metrics in \cref{sec: disparity-measure} and discuss them in \cref{sec: literature}.)
-Note that what size of disparity counts as unacceptable depends on the context.
-While US employment law often uses the ``four-fifths rule'' \citep{eeoc:1978}, no such rules of thumb exist in fair lending \citep{occhandbook2010, CFPB:2018}.
-Therefore, any statistical measures of disparity must be considered in the appropriate legal, ethical, and regulatory context.
-In any case, they must first be \emph{measured}.
+In consequential decision-making contexts such as hiring or lending, assessing disparities is paramount for monitoring the potential harms of decision systems.
+Assessing disparities induced by a prescriptive algorithm involves evaluating the differences in the distributions of decision outcomes received by different groups, either marginally or conditional on some additional ground truth.
+We define precisely the disparity metrics of interest in \cref{sec: disparity-measure} and discuss related work in \cref{sec: literature}.
+While what size of disparity counts as unacceptable depends on the appropriate legal, ethical, and regulatory context, in any case, they must first be \emph{measured}.

 In this paper, we study a fundamental challenge to assessing the disparity induced by prescriptive algorithms in practice: